 In exchange for the Pratt Institute’s agreement to allow me to participate in the Program, I agree to the following:

 - I state that there are no health-related reasons or problem, which preclude or restrict my participation in the Program.
-I certify that I have purchased HTH Insurance through the office of Education Abroad.
+I certify that I have purchased AETNA Insurance through the office of Education Abroad.

 - I understand that as an American citizen, permanent resident, or international student, I will be subject to the laws of that country.
 I agree to conduct myself in a manner that will comply with the regulations of my host university.